Table of Contents:

 2. Building a Campfire

 There are few things as closely associated with camping as a cozy, crackling campfire.
-Here are some tips for building one successfully:
+Here are some tips for building a campfire properly:

 See If Campfires Are Permitted